josephstreeter/KnowledgeBase/docs/powershell/moduledev.md

 Invoke-Plaster -TemplatePath 'C:\path\to\templates\PlasterTemplate'
 ```

 The Invoke-Plaster cmdlet will show a number of prompts to which the details of the module can be selected.

+Stucco Parameters:
+- ModuleName (Name of the Module)
+- Description (Description of the Module)
+- Version (Module Version)
+- FullName (User Full Name)
+- License (License for the Module)
+- CoC (Code of Conduct)
+- MkDocs (MkDocs Support)
+- MkDocsSiteName (MkDocs Repo URL)
+- Classes (Will PowerShell classes be used?)
+- PlatyPS (PlatyPS for documentation?)
+- devcontainer (Use VSCode Dev Container support?)
+- CICD (Include CI/CD support)

 Another method is to provide the answers to those prompts to the cmdlet at the time of execution.
 The parameters can easily be splatted as seen below:

 ```powershell
 $Params = @{